 The first three years are devoted to managing the scaffold, removing any crossing branches, secondary stems, waterspouts (or sucker growth), downward growth and heading back lateral growth to one-quarter of their complete length.
 This later step forces side branches.

-It is necessary to know how to prune a fruit tree that has been neglected or the wood will become weak and breakage and splitting occurs.
-Additionally, trees that are crowded have poor fruit production so canopy management becomes a concern on older plants.
+It is necessary to know how to prune a fruit tree that has been neglected or the wood will become weak and breakage and splitting will occur.
+Additionally, trees that are crowded have poor fruit production, so canopy management becomes a concern for older plants.